lucasbretana/2018.1-IPPD/notes/HeterogeneousArchitecture.md

 - the device (GPU) is resposable for the massive computation

 Note: the OpenCL can run even without a GPU on the computer, it uses the CPU

+### General Notes
+- in a kernel there is no loop to iterate over and array
+- normally the code is focused on a single processing unit work
+- the _runtime_ is in charge of creating as many instances of the __kernel__ as nedded
+- the size of the data set is not informed to the __kernel__, the _runtime_ takes care of that
+- in a OpenCL system command and enqueued to be executed on the __device__
+- it is the programmer's responsabilitie to manage memory usage and available computing